Connect with others who understand.

 Many psoriasis treatments are topical creams or ointments.
 Topical treatments include:

 People with more severe psoriasis may also need other medications that are injected or taken by mouth.
-Injected and oral drugs include:
+Oral and injected drugs for psoriasis include:

 • Steroids